You need to have a valid driver's license to drive a car.

 Foreign driver's license

-Converting foreign license to Japanese license
+Transferring of foreign driver's license to a Japanese one

 Suspension/cancellation of driver's license